Mercedes ML 350 Windscreen Sensors

 The sensors are situated behind the mirror and its very busy in there, lots crammed into a small place.
 That said, Mercedes has done an excellent job with the design and placement, its pretty straight forward to remove all bits.
 The cover plate is in two parts and comes off by prying it toward the inside of the vehicle.
 Use a plastic lever, or like.

 Important!
 Service 8® recommends not disconnecting the wires on sensors, leave the sensors hanging.
-Disconnecting wires can cause errors in the computers, this may then require a factory reset and calibration.
-Your then going to have to take the vehicle to the dealer unless you have your own OBD (On Board Diagnosis) computer.
+Disconnecting wires can cause errors in the computers if the vehicles system is booted whilst disconnected.
+This may then require a factory reset and calibration.
+Your then going to have to take the vehicle to the dealer.

 With this particular sensor array you will have disconnect one wire (the wire that connects to the top left yellow connector, see image 1) to allow you to remove the glass.
 Just be sure you do not have ignition, better still remove the sensor key from inside the vehicle, just incase.